bytex-solutions/snamp/docs/configuration.md

-snamp:stop-adapter | Stop bundle with individual adapter snamp:stop-connector | Stop bundle with individual resource connector snamp:version | Show version of SNAMP platform
+snamp:stop-adapter | Stop bundle with individual adapter snamp:stop-connector | Stop bundle with individual resource connector snamp:version | Show version of SNAMP platform snamp:cluster-member | Status of the SNAMP cluster member

 Use `--help` flag to know more information about command and its parameters:
 ```bash